isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 respectively.
 My preferred slogan is "Don't crack eggs, build a nest".

-Whatever your prefered approach is, I respect it.
+Whatever your preferred approach is, I respect it.